Katsevich-Lab/sceptre/README.md

-for single-cell CRISPR screen analysis. `sceptre` achieves state-of-the-art calibration and power on single-cell CRISPR screen data by leveraging several methodological and algorithmic advances in assumption-lean, computationally efficient differential expression analysis.
+for single-cell CRISPR screen analysis. `sceptre` achieves state-of-the-art calibration and power on single-cell CRISPR screen data by leveraging several methodological and algorithmic advances in assumption-lean and computationally efficient differential expression analysis.

 ## Installation